belteki/Pmax/README.md

 to comply with copyrights.
 The corresponding data and graphs can be found in the paper.

 This code can be viewed in any web browser.
 To run it, use the Jupyter Notebook.
-Raw data are not shared but the user can run this code on his or her own data obtained in the same format.
+The raw ventilator data are not shared but the user can run this code on his or her own data obtained in the same format.

 ____